openSVM/aeamcp/docs/DUAL_TOKENOMICS.md

 **When This Fails:**
 The Cosmos ecosystem, while a pioneer in interoperability, initially struggled with the hard fork model due to several factors:
-1.  **User Confusion and Friction**: The proliferation of independent "zones" (blockchains) each with its own gas token created a fragmented user experience.
+1.  **User Confusion and Friction**: The proliferation of independent "zones" (blockchains) each with its own 'gas' token created a fragmented user experience.
 Users had to acquire and manage different tokens for different applications, leading to confusion and increased friction, especially for new entrants.
 This hindered seamless cross-chain interaction despite the underlying technology.
 2.  **Unclear ATOM Value Accrual**: ATOM, the native token of the Cosmos Hub, was primarily used for staking to secure the Hub and for governance.
 However, its direct value accrual mechanisms from the broader ecosystem's economic activity were not clearly defined or robust.
 This led to a perception that ATOM was merely a "security token" without sufficient utility-driven demand, contributing to price stagnation relative to other Layer 1 tokens.
 3.  **Manual Distribution Overhead**: Relying on manual cross-chain transfers and airdrops for token distribution introduced significant operational complexity and delays.
 This made it difficult to efficiently distribute value or incentives across the interconnected chains, leading to inefficiencies and potential misalignments of incentives.